Frequently Asked Questions

 WorkSights is built upon industry standard platforms like Postgres (Database, hosted by Supabase), NextJS (TypeScript framework from Vercel) and DBOS (Workflow orchestration, created by Postgres founder).
 We use GitHub for all source control and build management.

-You can – but those tools provide data inside a single system and are usually built for admins.
+You can, but those tools provide data inside a single system.
 WorkSights combines signals across systems and helps you understand how work flows across the business.

 Yes.
 You can choose which integrations to enable or disable at any time under Services.